 The same formula the only thing we have changed is [Range Lookup] criteria from TRUE to FALSE and look at the results.
 For all those cells which are not exact lookup values, we have got the error values, so whichever cells have the exact lookup value in Table 1 has got the perfect results.

 So in 99.999% of the time, we need the exact matching results, so FALSE is the criteria we need to use to get exact matching results.

 Things to Remember

-- Instead of TRUE we can give 1 as the criteria and instead of FALSE, we can give 0 as the criteria.
+- Instead of TRUE, we can give 1 as the criteria, and instead of FALSE, we can give 0 as the criteria.

 This has been a guide to VLOOKUP False.
-Here we discuss the importance of FALSE statement in VLOOKUP function [Range Lookup] along with practical examples and downloadable excel template.
+Here we discuss the importance of FALSE statement in VLOOKUP function [Range Lookup] along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –